rarecode2004/Animation/README.md

 # Animation
-This repository contains animation and visual effects file which are created from Adobe After Effects, Adobe Premire Pro, Blender
+This repository contains animation and visual effects file which are created from Adobe After Effects, Adobe Premiere Pro, Blender